ahmadosama/SQLAzureToolkit/README.md

 Provision a new Azure SQL Database

-Create-AzureSQLDatabase -azuresqlservername myazuresqlserver -resourcegroupname myresourcegroup -databasename myazuredb ` -login dpladmin -password Awesome@1234 -location "Southeast Asia"
+Create-AzureSQLDatabase -azuresqlservername myazuresqlserver -resourcegroupname myresourcegroup -databasename myazuredb ` -login dpladmin -password password -location "Southeast Asia"

 The above powershell command will create a new SQL Azure database myazuredb in Azure SQL Server myazuresqlserver in resource group myresourcegroup at location Southeast Asia.